MrBlueXav/Daikrispator/README.md

 It runs on Electro-smith Daisy pod platform.

+The binary file Daikrispator.bin is included and ready to be flashed.

 The synth works on its own, sounds are perpetually changing.

 No USB Host midi but some controls.